 The University department responsible for computer services, including staffing, maintenance, and operation of users branches.
 ITS (Information Technology Services).

 Detailed alphabetical guide, usually, to the content of a book or series of books (such as an encyclopedia).
 Also, an alphabetical subject guide to articles in a collection of periodicals published on a regular schedule.

-Also referred to as ILL, obtains books or copies of articles not owned by Harrison University Libraries.
+Also referred to as ILL, obtains books or copies of articles not owned by Harrison Libraries.
 Connected to over 9,000 libraries worldwide.
 On average, electronic articles are received within four (4) days and books are received within ten (10).
-Our online request system, ILLiad @ H, is available on the Harrison University Libraries web page.
-The ILL office is located on the lower level of Mortensen.
+Our online request system, ILLiad @ H, is available on Harrison Libraries' web page.
+The ILL office is located on the lower level of Harrison Libraries.
 InterLibrary Loan Services.

 Professional or research publication issued on a regular schedule, and containing articles.
 Also referred to as periodical or serial.

 The national library of the United States.
-Also refers to the call number system used by Mortensen and Allen Libraries.
+Also refers to the call number system used by Harrison Libraries.

 Instant Messaging (IM) widget on the library's webpage that allows you to chat with a librarian.
 It's a great way to ask for help!

-Online database of the holdings of Harrison University Libraries, consisting of the Mortensen and Allen libraries.
+Online database of the holdings of Harrison Libraries.
 More generally, the database of the holdings of any library.
 The starting point for most research projects.
 Libraries Catalog.

 Any micro-formatted reproduction.
 See Microfiche and Microfilm.